lorin/booknotes/Pre-Accident-Investigations.md

 * Are they the same definition?

-## Nine things managers should ask first and in order when theya re notified that something unexpected happened
+## Nine things managers should ask first and in order when they are notified that something unexpected happened

 1. Your response to an event matters!
 2. Are the people OK?